OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Introduction

 \item We develop several modules designed to improve the performance of OptiMUS and study their impact, including: \begin{enumerate}[leftmargin=15pt] \item \emph{Self-reflective error correction.} We ask OptiMUS to evaluate and correct its output, and assess its own confidence in its output, allowing it to fall back to a more powerful LLM or to user feedback when OptiMUS is unsure its answer is correct. \item \emph{Advanced optimization modeling techniques.} We teach OptiMUS advanced optimization modeling techniques by prompting it to identify important structures in the problem, including structure of problems and solver features such as special ordered sets, and to use those structures to model and solve the problem more efficiently.

 \end{enumerate}

 \item We perform ablation studies of the components of our framework to demonstrate which elements improve performance and which can actually degrade performance.
-We find OptiMUS-0.3 beats the previous state-of-the-art methods on existing datasets by over 22\% and on our more challenging test dataset by 24\%, and GPT-4o alone by over 38\% and 40\% on easy and challenging datasets respectively.
+We find OptiMUS-0.3 beats GPT-4o alone by over 43\% on easy instances and over 18\% on hard instances.
+On seven real-world case-study instances, OptiMUS-0.3 (GPT-4o) solves 28.6\% of instances, compared to 14.3\% for direct prompting with GPT-4o and 0\% for fine-tuned specialist models.

-\item We have developed a publicly available web application that allows practitioners to start using OptiMUS.
-This webapp also illustrates an initial approach to human computer interaction for LLM-powered optimization modeling.
-Notably, the interface makes it easy for the human to audit and correct the LLM at each stage of modeling, and allows the LLM to communicate uncertainty to the user in order to solicit corrections when needed.
+\item We develop a publicly available web application that allows practitioners to try OptiMUS.
+This webapp enables human-in-the-loop automated optimization modeling: users can edit LLM outputs and OptiMUS can flag low-confidence LLM outputs to solicit corrections from the user.

 \end{itemize}